The dismissal of an employee is never an easy thing even at the

-best of times, and it is always best to have some comfort that you
+best of times.
+It is always best to have some comfort that you have

-have reviewed and considered all of the issues before you undertake
+reviewed and considered all of the issues before you undertake an

-Below is a checklist that can provide a good starting point for
+employee termination.
+Below is a checklist which can provide a good

-ensuring that relevant matters are considered and for helping
+starting point to ensure that relevant matters are considered and

-generally with the process of an employee termination.
-The
+to assist generally with the process of an employee termination.

 employer's particular circumstances.

 Review the employee's letter of employment or employment